Independent off-campus study

 Alternative travel study option.

 ACAD students may be eligible to earn transfer credits toward their ACAD degree by completing courses independently at other institutions as a visiting student.
 There is no minimum GPA requirement and Independent Off Campus Study may occur at any year of the student's program of study for potential credit toward junior level coursework.
 Students are responsible for all tuition costs and fees of the host institution and must make arrangements for the host institution to forward to ACAD an official transcript confirming completion of a minimum final C (65%) grade for the course.
-Each course transferred toward the student's ACAD degree through the Independent Off-Campus Study will be processed at a fee of $30.
+There is a $30 fee per letter of permission per institution, per semester.
+This will be charged at the time the letter of permission is requested.
 Students often enroll in SOSC or HUMN courses, as well as other academic subject areas (see list below).

 Applicants must research the courses and institutions they wish to attend, identify the ACAD equivalent course they wish to earn transfer credits toward, and submit a completed Transfer Credit Request/Letter of Permission form to the Registrar's Office.
 Course outlines may be required to support the request.
 When the course is approved, a Letter of Permission will be issued to the student confirming that their proposed coursework as a visiting student at another institution will be accepted for transfer credit per transfer credit criteria*.

 Academic Subjects that students receive Letter of Permission to study at another institution include: